-It has been called, among other names, the modified Paleo diet, Atkins and Primal diet, but for many people eager to slim down, the ketogenic diet has emerged as a favourite.
+It has been called, among other names, the modified Paleo diet, Atkins, and Primal diet, but for many eager to slim down, the ketogenic diet has emerged as a favorite.
 But it does have its critics.

-The ketogenic diet involves eating primarily fats and proteins, while restricting carbohydrates.
+The ketogenic diet involves eating primarily fats and proteins while restricting carbohydrates.
 But, not all types of fat are on the menu.
-Preference is given to monounsaturated fats (such as avocado, macadamia nuts and olive oil) and polyunsaturated omega-3s that are found in animal sources such as fatty fish and seafood.
-Healthier types of saturated fats (such as ghee, butter and coconut oil) are also allowed, but not factory-farmed meat and fish, or trans-fats.
+Preference is given to monounsaturated fats (such as avocado, macadamia nuts, and olive oil) and polyunsaturated omega-3s found in animal sources such as fatty fish and seafood.
+Healthier saturated fats (such as ghee, butter, and coconut oil) are also allowed, not factory-farmed meat, fish, or trans-fats.

-Carbohydrates are replaced by extra protein in the form of meats, fish, cheese and tofu.
-Seeds, low-carb, high-fibre fruits such as raspberries, and high-fibre, low-starch vegetables such as spinach and broccoli help to add fibre to the diet.
+Carbohydrates are replaced by extra protein from meats, fish, cheese, and tofu.
+Seeds, low-carb, high-fiber fruits such as raspberries, and high-fiber, low-starch vegetables such as spinach and broccoli help to add fiber to the diet.

 Once the body’s glycogen supply dries up, it starts breaking down fat to produce ketones in the liver, which are then used as energy.
 Since insulin is produced to regulate the glucose levels in the blood, low-carb diets may improve the body’s insulin sensitivity and reduce insulin resistance, one of the major causes of diabetes.

-As is the case with any diet that restricts certain food groups, there are experts who champion it and others who are sceptical about its practicality and potential long-term consequences.
+As with any diet that restricts certain food groups, some experts champion it, and others are skeptical about its practicality and potential long-term consequences.
 Clinical dietitian, Mitun De Sarkar, managing director of Simply Healthy Foods in Dubai, does not subscribe to the ketogenic diet philosophy.
-“In my 15 years of experience, I have learnt that all forms of restrictive diets only result in a short-term weight loss,” she says.
+“In my 15 years of experience, I have learned that all forms of restrictive diets only result in a short-term weight loss,” she says.
 “The body expels water to adjust to the ‘shock’ to the system, but the results are temporary.
 The lost weight is usually regained – with interest – as soon as one goes off it, since the body tries to latch on to all the nutrients it was deprived of in the restrictive diets.”

-Dr Graham Simpson, founder of the Dubai preventive medicine, healthcare company Intelligent Health, feels differently and says the diet is safe.
+Dr. Graham Simpson, the founder of the Dubai preventive medicine healthcare company Intelligent Health, feels differently and says the diet is safe.
 “It can be done by most people – unless they suffer from renal failure – and is the single best way to lose weight,” he says.

-But there are side effects: bad breath, mood swings and the possibility of dehydration.
-The production of ketones results in terrible breath, and since the brain is designed to receive 90 per cent of its energy from carbs, its deprivation can cause mood swings, especially in the initial weeks while the body is adjusting.
+But there are side effects: bad breath, mood swings, and the possibility of dehydration.
+The production of ketones results in terrible breath.
+Since the brain is designed to receive 90 percent of its energy from carbs, its deprivation can cause mood swings, especially in the initial weeks while the body is adjusting.
 Additionally, a person on a low-carb diet needs to increase their water intake.
-Since each gram of glycogen is accompanied by a few grams of water, in the absence of glycogen, there is the risk of dehydration.
+Since each gram of glycogen is accompanied by a few grams of water, in the absence of glycogen, there is a risk of dehydration.

-Though both Seyfried and Simpson declare the diet safe, it is advisable for certain individuals to refrain from it, including those with renal failure or pancreatic insufficiencies (since it makes digestion of fats more difficult), as well as people who have had bariatric surgery.
-Anyone considering a major dietary change should consult their doctor or a registered dietitian.
+Though both Seyfried and Simpson declare the diet safe, it is advisable for specific individuals to refrain from it, including those with renal failure or pancreatic insufficiencies (since it makes digestion of fats more difficult), as well as people who have had bariatric surgery.
+Anyone considering a significant dietary change should consult their doctor or a registered dietitian.